 See photo image of Chantel R. Depp at the Kentucky State University website.

-Subjects: Artists, Fine Arts, Education and Educators, Homecoming Queens, Pageants, Contests, Fish & Wildlife, Forestry
+Subjects: Artists, Fine Arts, Education and Educators, Miss Kentucky, Homecoming Queens, Beauty Contests and Pageants, Fish & Wildlife, Forestry

 Geographic Region: Versailles, Woodford County, Kentucky